ray-project/ray/doc/source/serve/direct-ingress.md

 * There is no difference of scaling config for your business code in gRPC case, you can set the config scaling/autoscaling config inside the `serve.deployment` decorator.
 :::

-### Client Schema code generation
+### Client schema code generation
-There are lots of ways to generate client schema code.
-Here is a simple step to generate the code.
+You can use the client either by importing it from the `ray` Python package.
+Alternatively, you can just copy [Serve's protobuf file](https://github.com/ray-project/ray/blob/e16f49b327bbc1c18e8fc5d0ac4fa8c2f1144412/src/ray/protobuf/serve.proto#L214-L225) to generate the gRPC client.

 * Install the gRPC code generation tools
 ```
 pip install grpcio-tools